 Nominate your unsung heroes today…

-The Most Inspiring & Diverse Cricket Offer – This award is designed to highlight a club, league or community organisation that offers member led products, programmes and events that encourage participation from all members of their community.
-Innovation and pushing the boundaries are to be rewarded here and we want to recognise growth within the game.
+This award is designed to highlight a club, league or community organisation that has supported the members of their community through inspirational methods.
+Through a diverse range of measures throughout COVID-19 to ensure cricket has played its part in looking after the local community.
+Innovation and pushing the boundaries are to be rewarded here and we want to recognise the important role played by club, group of people or organisation.

-Pro-Active Leadership in Cricket – This award is designed to highlight and show the essential contribution that proactive leadership can make within the Club, Leagues, Officiating, Community or County Organisation’s.
-We want to recognise those individuals who are providing vision and direction in growing the game and reaching into new markets.
+This award is designed to highlight and show the essential contribution that proactive leadership can make within the Club, Leagues, Officiating, Community or County Organisation’s.
+We want to recognise those individuals who are providing vision and direction in supporting their local community and highlighting the role cricket plays within that community.

 NatWest OSCAs Winners 2019